TerrainBento/terrainbento/docs/index.rst

 Second, a set of :py:mod:`Boundary Condition Handlers <terrainbento.boundary_handlers>` provide tools to set and modify boundary conditions during a model run.

-Third, a set of :py:mod`Precipitators <terrainbento.precipitators>` permits alternative approaches to specifying spatially and temporally variable precipitation.
+Third, a set of :py:mod:`Precipitators <terrainbento.precipitators>` permits alternative approaches to specifying spatially and temporally variable precipitation.